mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 ## Improvements for my next hire

-### Hire someone to help me do the initial screening

-Processing the applications takes dozens of hours, but it's a task I could train an intelligent person to do in about an hour.
-I don't want to use dumb automated filters or AI, as I still want to be able to tell candidates a real human is reading their application, but it doesn't strictly have to be me.

-### Convert the application to a waitlist once I reach some limit

-(e.g., 400 candidates)

-### Remember how time-consuming it is

 ### Be more conservative in sending responses

+When I first started processing applications with Homerun, I got overeager about its email templates.
+My last hiring round, if a candidate sent a low-effort application, I just ignored them.

+With Homerun, the email templates made it easy to respond even to people who put in low effort.
+I made a template that basically said, "Thanks for applying, but I'm declining because there's nothing specific to TinyPilot in your answers."
+I figured it was good to at least give feedback that copy/pasting applications is losing them jobs.

+This didn't work.
+Of the candidates who responded, about 50% were gracious and appreciated the feedback.
+Another 30% decided to research the company after seeing a human engaging, but that put me in a weird position.
+If I reconsidered their application, it felt unfair to candidates who wrote thoughtful answers up front instead of copy/pasting the same thing to everyone.
+And then the last 20% were rude and hostile.
+After a day or two of that, I realized I was burning a lot of time trying to help applicants that had invested very little in me, so I just stopped responding to low-effort applications.

-I'll respond if:
+I changed my strategy so that I only respond if:

 - The candidate is qualified for the role at a basic level
   - e.g., if one of the requirements is comfort with Linux and the candidate says they've never used Linux, no response
 - The candidate has invested at least a few minutes into their application
   - e.g., if the responses are clearly copy/pasted or just dashed off: no response

-At the beginning of the process, I was responding to candidates to tell them that .
-Some were appreciative of the feedback, but some of the candidates got rude or snippy.
-Some candidates saw that a human is actually engaging and then decided to invest time into their application, which left me in an awkward position.
+This had the pleasant side effect of completely eliminating hostile responses.
+When I rejected candidates and gave my reasons, they didn't always respond, but when they did, they were professional and appreciative of the feedback.

+### Hire someone to help me do the initial screening

+Processing the applications takes dozens of hours, but it's a task I could train an intelligent person to do in about an hour.

+I don't want to use dumb automated filters or AI, as I still want to be able to tell candidates a real human is reading their application, but it doesn't strictly have to be me.

+### Build redundancy into customer support

+One of the factors that delayed my responses to the applicants was that the TinyPilot employee who usually handles customer support was out sick for a week.
+Customer support _feels_ like it has redundancy because we have me and our support engineer available to step in, but this experience made me realize how fragile it is.

+The employee who handles customer support has taken it over so well that I forgot how much work it is when I do it.
+On top of that, I was on vacation for a few days, which meant that TinyPilot's support engineer was the only one offering support.
+But that was rocky because he doesn't have access to Shopify or our local fulfillment office, so he was limited in what kind of support he could offer.

+Once things are settled with the support engineering team, I'm going to add a second person to handle customer support to make sure that things stay smooth on customer support when there are normal, expected absences.

+### Convert the job application form to a waitlist once I reach some limit

+Even if I get other people to help me with hiring, there are limits to how many applications we can review in a reasonable time frame.
+Once we exceed this limit (say, 400 candidates), I should use convert the application to a waitlist so I'm not wasting candidates' time.
+Homerun supports this natively.

+### Remember how time-consuming it is

 ## Wrap up